*Update: As of January 1, 2016, the TFSA limit has decreased from $10,000 to $5,500

 Not sure whether to use an RRSP or TFSA for your retirement savings?
 That’s a common question.
 In general, those earning a low income (under $35,000 or so) should favour the TFSA, while high-income earners are likely to be better off with an RRSP.
 For those earning a moderate income, however, it’s a coin flip.

-The table to the right illustrates this idea for three 40-year-old investors at different income levels.
+The table below illustrates this idea for three 40-year-old investors at different income levels.
 Someone earning $30,000 and expecting to withdraw $10,000 annually after age 65 is in danger of losing the Guaranteed Income Supplement if he or she uses an RRSP.
 At the other end of the spectrum, a high-income earner may see significant Old Age Security clawbacks from RRIF withdrawals, but would still be better off with an RRSP because that would be more than offset by the greater tax savings when contributions are made.

 Remember, this illustration only helps you decide which contribution to make with your first $5,500 of after-tax savings.
 If you can save more than that and you’re in a middle-income bracket—where the differences between the two accounts are modest—you could max out your TFSA and put the rest in your RRSP.
 And if you’re a high income earner maxing out your RRSP, use a TFSA for additional savings.